|

 family, which is where the wording will change on your

+invitations.
 The overall attitude towards wedding etiquette that I

-Your wedding day is your wedding day and the bottom line
+pass along to my clients is this: Your wedding day is your wedding day and the bottom line

 is that you have a right to be happy and to have things your